BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 </div>
 <p>Baz nods, then turns back to look out the window.</p>
 <p>( MUSIC : "REG LINE" )</p>
 <p>Several landscapes fade in and out as the SUV drives down the long stretch of road.
 The sun disappears and the sky fades to night.
 The guitar strums in for "REG LINE".
 Sahny turns around in the seat and grins at the fursuit head facing out the rear window.
-Baz yawns and stretches in the seat.
+Baz yawns and stretches in her seat.
 Clover bobs his head to the music.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>
 <p class="parenthetical">(singing)</p>